Registered Nurse Conversion - Non-Registration Nurse Stream

 |Duration||1 year full-time or part-time equivalent|

-This stream is designed to build on your professional knowledge and experience as a registered nurse and enhance your capability as a member of an interprofessional team in a changing healthcare system.
+This course is designed to build on your professional knowledge and experience as a registered nurse and enhance your capability as a member of an interprofessional team in a changing healthcare system.

 Credit for previous study

 Credit for recognised learning is available depending on your current level of qualification.

 In addition to the course-specific admission criteria listed below, please read our general admission criteria.
 Our general admission criteria apply to all courses at Curtin University.